Home/Meats/Goat Liver

 What are the health benefits of goat liver?

-Can I freeze goat liver?
+Can I eat goat liver raw?

 How should goat liver be cooked?